-Many successful cleaning business owners balance pride and humility in equal measure.
+Many successful self-employed cleaning business owners balance pride and humility in equal measure.

 Pride in their work and the humility to do tasks that other people consider “menial” and beneath them.